Wisła Kraków

 Towarzystwo Sportowe Wisła Kraków Spółka Akcyjna, commonly referred to as Wisła Kraków ([ˈviswa ˈkrakuf]), is a Polish professional football club based in Kraków.
-It currently competes in the I liga, the second level of Polish football league system.
+They currently compete in the I liga, the second level of Polish football league system, following relegation from the 2021–22 Ekstraklasa season.
 It ranks fourth in the number of national titles won (13), behind Górnik Zabrze, Ruch Chorzów (both on 14), and Legia Warsaw (15), and second in all-time victories.
 Wisła was founded in 1906 under the name TS Wisła (Polish: Towarzystwo Sportowe Wisła).
+The team plays its home matches at Henryk Reyman Stadium.

 The club's coat of arms is a white star on a red background crossed by a blue ribbon.